Seamless payment

 The original brief sounded straightforward: allow users to redeem travel credits and gift certificates.
 At the time, credit card was the only payment option in the app.

-I audited the existing mobile and web payment flows and reviewed best-in-class e-commerce checkouts.
-Early concepts and a revised user flow quickly took shape and received verbal approval.
+I audited the existing mobile and web payment flows and reviewed best-in-class e-commerce checkout experiences.
+Early concepts and a revised user flow quickly took shape and (almost) received verbal approval.

 Reframing the problem